 Oxford-AstraZeneca and Serum Institute of India

-Of the 5 million people who received this vaccine, there have been 30 reported cases of blood clots.
+Of the 5 million people who received this vaccine, there have been 30 reported cases of blood clots, as of March 2021.
 One case in Denmark was fatal.

 Multiple countries, including Denmark, Norway, Germany, and France, initially paused the distribution of the Oxford-AstraZeneca COVID-19 vaccine as a precautionary response to initial reports of blood clots.
 On April 14, 2021, Denmark decided to stop the distribution of this vaccine entirely.

 The Serum Institute of India’s Covishield is the locally manufactured version of the Oxford-AstraZeneca vaccine.
-India has not reported any incidents of blood clotting related to Covishield and currently has no plans to discontinue its distribution.
+As of March 2021, India had not reported any incidents of blood clotting related to Covishield and currently has no plans to discontinue its distribution.

 Drug regulatory agencies in India are still closely examining the data, however, to ensure that there are no causal links.